-EDC agreed to take on a portion of the East Side Coastal Resiliency (ESCR) Project as there will be significant overlap between the two projects.
+EDC agreed to take on a portion of the East Side Coastal Resiliency Project (ESCR) as there will be significant overlap between the two projects.
 EDC is working with the ESCR team to coordinate other project activities.
-The ESCR project was impacted by COVID-19 and the Governor's Executive Order pausing nonessential construction.
-EDC continues to assess the impact of this delay on the Pier 42 project and will provide an updated schedule to LMDC once all the relevant information is available.
-LMDC staff will also monitor the impact of this delay closely.
-No additional reimbursement requests were paid or received this quarter from this activity and additional funds are available for this project in Activity SF-500-EREP42 from our other grant.
+No reimbursement requests were paid from this activity during the past quarter however approximately \$449,000 in reimbursement requests were received and are under review.
+Additional funds are available for this project in Activity SF-500-EREP42 from our other grant.